-Appendix 1: Summary of 2005 Long-Term Incentive Compensation Plan

-Purpose.
-The Plan is intended to optimize the profitability and growth of the Corporation through incentives which are consistent with the Corporation's goals and link the personal interests of participants to those of the Corporation's stockholders.
-The Plan is further intended to provide flexibility to the Corporation and its subsidiaries in their ability to motivate, attract and retain employees and directors upon whose efforts and initiative the growth and success of the Corporation depends.
+The Haemonetics Corporation 2005 Long-Term Incentive Compensation Plan, as amended (the "Plan"), is intended to optimize the Company's profitability and growth through incentives which are consistent with the Company's goals and link the personal interests of participants to those of the Company's stockholders.
+The Plan is further intended to provide flexibility to the Company and its subsidiaries in their ability to motivate, attract and retain employees and directors upon whose efforts and initiative the growth and success of the Company depends.